 Thataway! – Karen Ziemba

-This one goes out to all the people who can’t accept the fact that he (or she) has moved on and is not coming back.
+This one goes out to everyone who can’t accept that he (or she) has moved on and is not coming back.
 You know what I’m talking about, don’t you?
 I’m talking about the woman who keeps track of every movement her ex-husband and his new wife take.
 Or the guy who still shows up at his ex’s doorstep with empty promises of being a better man if she gives him another chance.

 Although Thataway! comes across as a funny camp song, its ulterior message can be a bit dark.
-It would seem it exhorts its listeners to give ‘stalking their ex’s’ a chance.
+It would seem it exhorts its listeners to give ‘stalking their exes’ a chance.
 I may be reading too much into it, I’m sure.
 But there was a time when I found it very hard to let go.
-During those times, it has been extremely hard for me to accept any relationship is over.
-Hence, I would embark on a journey to re-conquest the one who had walked away, with no success, naturally.
+It has been tough for me to accept any relationship was over during those times.
+Hence, I would naturally embark on a journey to re-conquest the one who had walked away with no success.
 Thankfully, I don’t react like that anymore, but this song is a reminder of those times.

 Song Title: Thataway! – 2006 Genre: Music Artist: Karen Ziemba Composer: John Kander Lyricist: Fred Ebb Album: Curtains